linsyking/vg151-docs/docs/_sources/l10/git.rst.txt

 I hope that you all learned something useful in my lab.
 I wish you all the best in your future studies and career.

 Thanks for your attention.
 Bye!
-(If you are interested in `software engineering`, please enroll in the manuel's section of VG100, **greatest programming experience in JI**)
+(If you are interested in `software engineering`, please enroll in the manuel's section of VG100, one of the **greatest programming experience in JI**)